RandomComputerUser/FancyLighting/README.md

 #### Features and Improvements
 - Added Fancy Sky Light Shading
-  - Note for mod developers: this change affects the `PostUpdateLightMap` hook in the Mod.Call() API
 - Added tile entity normal maps
 - Added a setting to apply smooth lighting to tile entities
 - Improved basic glow rendering (without increased accuracy enabled) and made it the default for all quality presets